 |Job Title||Residential Support Worker|

-You will be a role model to both young people and staff, which requires a good work ethic, integrity, openness and an ability to set firm boundaries with a caring approach.
+You will be a role model to both young adults and staff, which requires a good work ethic, integrity, openness and an ability to set firm boundaries with a caring approach.

 |Responsible to||Willow Lodge Manager|

 on a shift pattern- both full time (5 shifts per week) and part time (2-3 shifts).